greffinthenerd/automatic-humidifier/README.md

 that is it in a nutshell.

-I have put into this app as many failsafes as I can think of without bloating it too much so that if a sensor drops out it will turn off the humidifier at the next poll Feel free to recode this to be a better app.
+I have put into this app as many failsafes as I can think of without bloating it too much so that if a sensor drops out it will turn off the humidifier at the next poll.
+Feel free to recode this to be a better app.
 Again my coding sucks.

 I have used this for the last two months as a beta test and it has worked well for me.
 One warning, this is a cloud app.